 Like the Freddie Mac program, the High LTV Refinance from Fannie Mae is designed for existing Fannie Mae borrowers who are making their mortgage payments on time but whose loan-to-value ratio exceeds the maximum allowed for standard limited cash-out refinance transactions.
 The minimum LTV requirement varies depending on the number of units in the home and whether you’re doing a cash-out refinance or limited cash-out refinance, but generally ranges from 75 percent to 97 percent.

 The program requires that borrowers benefit from the refinance in at least one of several ways:

 - Reduced monthly principal and interest payment

 - More stable mortgage, such as shifting from an adjustable-rate mortgage to a fixed-rate mortgage

-The High LTV loan also offers simplified employment, income, and asset documentation requirements.
+The High LTV loan also offers simplified employment, income and asset documentation requirements.

-The personal loan, then refinance option
+Personal loan, then refinance option

-Yet another alternative for homeowners who may be underwater on their mortgage is paying down the amount owed with a personal loan, said Joseph Polakovic, owner Castle West Financial.
+Yet another alternative for homeowners who may be underwater on their mortgage is paying down the amount owed with a personal loan, said Joseph Polakovic, owner of Castle West Financial.

 “A homeowner could take out a personal loan and pay into their home to a point where they have enough equity to conduct the refinance,” explained Polakovic.

-After paying down the mortgage and conducting the refinance, the homeowner might consider applying for a home equity line of credit (HELOC) on the home, and using the funds to help pay off the personal loan, suggested Polakovic.
+After paying down the mortgage and conducting the refinance, the homeowner might consider applying for a home equity line of credit (HELOC) on the home and using the funds to help pay off the personal loan, suggested Polakovic.